clburlison/clburlison.com/README.md

 [![Build Status](https://travis-ci.org/clburlison/clburlison.github.io.svg?branch=source)](https://travis-ci.org/clburlison/clburlison.github.io)

 This repo contains my personal website, [clburlison.com](https://clburlison.com).
 The _source_ branch has my markdown files, images, and configuration settings while the _master_ branch is actually my "web share".
 This site is powered by Github, Travis-ci, Jekyll, and Cloudflare.
-With those four services, I am able to host a completely free website static website with a Content Deliver Network (CDN).
-Travis takes care of building my site.
+With those four services, I am able to host a completely free static website with a Content Deliver Network (CDN) plus Travis takes care of building my site.
 All I have to do is create the content, `git push` and my site is automagically updated.

 Powered by Jekyll with the [Minimal Mistakes Theme](http://mademistakes.com/minimal-mistakes/).